giransom/Gesture_Detection/README.md

 - [Complete IMU Code](Gesture_Detection_IMU.ino)
 - [Updates Google Collab File](Updated_arduino_tinyml_workshop.ipynb)

+# Project Notes: Challenges & Fixes
+In the completion of this project there were many road blocks that occurred.
+The original project this was modeled after utilized discontinued Arduino TensorFlowLite library and the majority of the google collab and IMU sketch depended on th elater version, especially the

 # Materials Required

 | **Part** | **Note** | **Price** | **Link** |